-A Request for Information (RFI) serves as a notice of the ongoing transition of Nevada’s adoption process for instructional materials.
+A Request for Quote (RFQ) serves as a notice of the ongoing transition of Nevada’s adoption process for instructional materials.
 For the school year 2021-2022, we will review English Language Arts (ELA) and Fine Arts instructional materials for school grades kindergarten through twelve.

-Please look for the K-12 ELA to be released September 13, 2021.
-K-12 Fine Arts will release September 28, 2021.
+Please look for the K-12 ELA and K-12 Fine Arts to be released this month.
 Information regarding both RFIs will appear on this page.

 Updates regarding events and timelines will be made on this page soon.

 For all content areas, the adoption process starts with vendors submitting materials for review as put forth by a Request for Information (RFI) issued by NDE.
 The instructional materials submitted are subject to an internal review conducted by NDE staff as per the RFI.

 All submitted will be reviewed by the Nevada Instructional Materials Steering Committee (NIMSC).
 The NIMSC is made up of instructional materials leads from Nevada’s school districts and have the charge of receiving, reviewing and making recommendations regarding the adoption of all instructional materials that drive instruction in the classroom.